Emma Wassell

 Emma Wassell (born 28 December 1994) is a Scottish rugby union player from Aberdeen.
 She made her debut for Scotland's national team in the opening Six Nations match of 2014 and has played in every subsequent national match, including the 2021 Women's Six Nations Championship.

 Club career

-Wassell currently plays for Loughborough Lightning in the Premier 15s league, signing from her previous club, Corstorphine Cougars RFC, in 2021.
+Wassell currently plays for Ealing Trailfinders in the PWR.
+She played for Loughborough Lightning (also PWR) prior to that, signing from her previous club, Corstorphine Cougars RFC, in 2021.
 Her first team was Edinburgh's Murrayfield Wanderers, who encouraged her to try for the Scotland U20 team.

 International career

 Wassell debuted for the Scottish national team in 2014 in the opening Six Nations match against Ireland and played in every subsequent national match until April 2022, a wrist injury calling a premature end to a record-shattering streak of 54 consecutive international appearances.
 Wassell played a key role in the decisive 59–3 victory against Columbia in February 2022, booking Scotland's place in the Women's Rugby World Cup for the first time since 2010.

 Despite scoring in the Women's Six Nations 2021 match against Italy, the team were defeated, as the visiting side triumphed with a 41–20 win.

 She was a member of Scotland Women U19 7s squad in 2013, and also played in the Scotland U20 side, which beat Finland earlier that year.

 In the 2017 Women's Six Nations, Scotland's defeat of Wales proved a career highlight for Wassell.

 She was named in the Scottish side for the 2025 Women's Rugby World Cup in England.